 Your ERP provider should be your partner in the implementation and recovery process—after all, they have a vested interest in the project's success.
 It might be helpful to schedule a meeting with your provider to discuss the situation.
 This is an opportunity to air any grievances and to find out what the provider is willing to do to help.

-In some cases, the ERP provider may be willing to send additional resources to assist with the recovery process.
+In some cases, the ERP provider an project team may be willing to send additional resources to assist with the recovery process.
 In other cases, they may be willing to provide financial assistance.
 Either way, it's important to engage with your provider and find out what they are willing to do.

-It’s also important to choose the right ERP provider in the first place so you can get continuous support after your purchase.
-For example, there are systems designed for specific business sectors, such as some ERP solutions for manufacturing and distribution
+It’s also important to choose the right ERP consultants in the first place so you can get continuous support after your purchase.
+For example, there are ERP systems designed for specific industries.

 Step 4: Create a Budget for Recovery